Economies across the world have been struggling with tax frauds as long as the taxes have existed.

 It is a two headed-snake.
 Because of the non-compliance of a few, honest taxpayers fall under greater scrutiny.
 In the long run, the tax evasion may lead to increase in alternate taxes or an increase in the tax rates again, harassing the compliant ones.

-In fact, the presence of tax frauds further requires the government to invest resources in identification and plugging the holes.
+In fact, the presence of tax frauds further requires the government to invest resources in identification of tax frauds and plugging the holes.
 This new layer, in turn, opens the Pandora’s box for further bribes and frauds.

-GST which was introduced 2 years back was expected to help improve tax buoyancy.
+GST was expected to help improve tax buoyancy.
 But tax evasion still continues to be an area of concern.
 As an honest taxpayer, how can you identify the tax frauds?
 Are there any early signs to watch?
 Can all the non-compliance be tagged as fraud?
 And lastly, is there a way to identify the bad apples?

 Is every GST non-compliance a Tax fraud?